tmbumaths/python-workshop/docs/day8.md

 # DAY 8: Loops

 Today we will learn about control structure and loops.
 Control structure and loops are fundamental concept in programming.
-Hence they are implemented in every programmming language.
-Actully these concepts make a programming language different from calculators.
+Hence they are implemented in every programming language.
+Actually these concepts make a programming language different from calculators.

 [TOC]